GenetH/setghub_devops_learning/Client_Server_Architecture_MySQL/client_server_doc.md

 ## **Step 3: Install MySQL Client on MySQL Client**

-Next, I moved on to **Server B (MySQL Client)** and installed the MySQL client software using the following commands:
+Next, I moved on to **Server B (mysql Client)** and installed the MySQL client software using the following commands:
 ```bash
 sudo apt update
 sudo apt install mysql-client